Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 A driving license can also be used as an official piece of Canadian identification.
 Just one more benefit of having a driving license.

 Obtaining your driving license is also helpful if you plan to live in a suburb where communities are more spread out.
-That distance can make it challenging to get around quickly and efficiently without a car.
+That distance can make it challenging to get around without a car.

 Already Have Your Driver’s License?